Norhill Historic District

 Norhill was designed as a planned community of single-story craftsman-style homes for working families.
 The design specifically included much green space, space around homes to allow for trees and neighbor contact.
 These are major reasons people choose to live in Norhill.
 It is unique from other historic neighborhoods in Houston, or in the rest of the country, actually, in that it still consists of a higher percentage of those original -style homes than other historic areas.
 This necessitates the need for clear, dimensional and character guidelines to reduce confusion and conflict over what changes can be made to these properties.
 Citing dimensions, areas, characteristics of historic homes in other parts of the Houston Heights should have no bearing on guidelines for Norhill, as Norhill was constructed differently.
 As a 12-year resident of Norhill, I approve the draft guidelines prepared by the City.
 The more they are clear, specific, and consistent as far as appropriate with Norhill deed restrictions, the easier it will be for residents to understand historic parameters when they they choose to live in Norhill.

-msmary45 asked about 1 month ago
+msmary45 asked 4 months ago

 Thank you for your participation in this process.
 We also want to thank you for your commitment to the Norhill neighborhood.
 We look forward to completing these guideline and we can only hope that we continue to serve the residents of Norhill.
 We look forward to working with you all in the future.